Human rights in Vietnam: 2010s

-In January 2019, the authorities of Vietnam arrested and sentenced an Australian democracy activist, Chau Van Kham, to 12 months of imprisonment on charges of "financing terrorism".
-The 70-year-old was arrested over his membership of pro-democracy group Viet Tan.
+In January 2019, the authorities of Vietnam arrested and sentenced an Australian democracy activist, Chau Van Kham, to 12 years of imprisonment on charges of "financing terrorism".
+The 70-year-old was arrested over his membership of pro-democracy group Việt Tân.
 The charges against him were claimed to be baseless and politically motivated by human rights advocates, lawyers and his family.
-In June 2020, The Guardian reported that the activist "disappeared" inside the Vietnam's prison system for nearly four months, as his family and the Australian government have no contact or information about him.
+In June 2023, after serving four years in prison, The Guardian reported that the activist was released from imprisonment on humanitarian grounds, with the efforts of the Australian government.

-The blogger Phạm Đoan Trang was detained in 2020 and convicted to 9 years.
+2020s

 Dozens were arrested and tried in 2021.

+In May 2023, activist Trần Văn Bang was sentenced to eight years in prison after making Facebook posts critical of the government.